-Avoid solutions containing magnesium, including PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) in patients with or predisposed to hypermagnesemia, including patients with severe renal impairment and those patients receiving magnesium therapy (e.g., treatment of eclampsia and myasthenia gravis).
+Avoid solutions containing magnesium including PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) in patients with or predisposed to hypermagnesemia, including patients with severe renal impairment and those patients receiving magnesium therapy (e.g., treatment of eclampsia and myasthenia gravis).

-PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) is not indicated for the treatment of hypomagnesemia.
+PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) is not indicated for the treatment of hypomagnesemia.